mikepfeiffer/azure-devops-labs/Labs/Lab 8/README.md

 1. Connect via RDP to your developer VM
 2. Open the project you created in ***Lab 5*** with Visual Studio
 3. Use the **Team Explorer** to create a new branch (call it whatever you want) based on the existing master branch
-4. Update the message returned by the `Main` method in Program.cs or Index.cshtml
+4. Update the message returned by the `Main` method in Program.cs (if using a console app) or update the text in your Index.cshtml
 5. Use the **Team Explorer** in Visual Studio (under Branches) to **Push** your branch to Azure Repos
 6. Switch to the **Master** branch in Visual Studio **Team Explorer**, select the ***Merge*** drop-down menu, and invoke a merge from ***your branch*** to the ***master branch***
 7. In **Team Explorer**, navigate to the `Sync` menu and push your latest commit to Azure Repos